On the Ingleton-Violations in Finite Groups: Introduction

 \subsection{The Ingleton Inequality}

-As mentioned earlier, entropy satisfies submodularity and therefore, with some care, defines a matroid.
-Matroids are defined by a ground set and a rank function, defined over subsets of the ground set, that satisfies submodularity.
-They were defined in a way to extend the notion of a collection of vectors (in some vector space) along with the usual definition of the rank.
-A matroid is called {\em representable} if its ground set can be represented as a collection of vectors (defined over some finite field) along with the usual rank function.
+As mentioned earlier, entropy satisfies submodularity and is connected to the notion of matroids.
+A matroid is defined by a ground set $S$ and a rank function $r$ (written as $r(\{\cdot\})$ or $r_{\{\cdot\}}$) defined over subsets of $S$, that satisfies the following axioms: \begin{enumerate} \item $r$ is always a non-negative integer, and $r(U)\leq |U|$, $\forall U\subseteq S$. \item $r$ is monotonic: if $U\subseteq W\subseteq S$, then $r(U)\leq r(W)$. \item $r$ is submodular. \end{enumerate} Axioms 2) and 3), together with positiveness, are called the \emph{Shannon inequalities} for a set function.
+A matroid is defined in a way to extend the notion of a collection of vectors (in some vector space) along with the usual definition of the rank.
+It is called {\em representable} if its ground set can be represented as a collection of vectors (defined over some finite field) along with the usual rank function.
 Determining whether a matroid is representable or not is, in general, an open problem.